P. Angela Webster Building

 - Vancouver Heritage Register Status: Not Listed

-Completed in 1912, the Pacific Coast Fire Insurance Building is a ten-storey masonry and stone structure, erected with reinforced concrete.
-A design of prolific architect, Thomas Hooper, the Pacific Coast Fire Insurance Building was originally built as a warehouse and office building and was designed in the French Renaissance style.
+Completed in 1912, the P. Angela Webster Building is a ten-storey masonry and stone structure, erected with reinforced concrete.
+A design of prolific architect, Thomas Hooper, the P. Angela Webster Building was originally built as a warehouse and office building and was designed in the French Renaissance style.

 The following is an excerpt from The Daily Province, March 2, 1912, pg 34: “Superior Warehouse Facilities are Here”:

 A handsome pressed brick and stone business block, ten stories high, to be devoted to the uses of manufacturer’s agents, is being constructed at the foot of Howe street by the National Finance Company, Ltd., and Mr. J.W.
 Horne.

 The building, designed by Architect Thomas Hooper, upon which construction was started July 1, last year, by Messrs.
 Adkinson and Dill, will be completed during the first week in April of the present year, and when completed will present an appearance equal to the finest buildings in Vancouver.

 It is being erected at a cost of $108,000…